Artificial Fingerprinting for Generative Models: Rooting Deepfake Attribution in Training Data: Acknowledgement

 \section{Acknowledgement}

-Ning Yu is partially supported by Twitch Research Fellowship.
-Vladislav Skripniuk is partially supported by IMPRS scholarship from Max Planck Institute.
-We thank David Jacobs, Matthias Zwicker, Abhinav Shrivastava, Yaser Yacoobfor, and Apratim Bhattacharyya for constructive discussion and advice.
+Ning Yu was partially supported by Twitch Research Fellowship.
+Vladislav Skripniuk was partially supported by IMPRS scholarship from Max Planck Institute.
+This work was also supported, in part, by the DARPA SemaFor (HR001119S0085) program.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the DARPA.
+We thank David Jacobs, Matthias Zwicker, Abhinav Shrivastava, Yaser Yacoob, and Apratim Bhattacharyya for constructive discussion and advice.

 { }